LeeWilli/emmbedded_development/hw2.md

 1. Clone the repository for the class [website](https://github.com/LeeWilli/emmbedded_development).
     1. Explore the version history by visualizing it as a graph.
     2. Who was the last person to modify README.md?
 (Hint: use git log with an argument).
-    3. What was the commit message associated with the last modification to the collections: line of _config.yml?
+    3. What was the commit message associated with the last modification to the website: line of hw2.md?
 (Hint: use git blame and git show).

 2. Modify one of cloned files.
 What happens when you do git stash?
 What do you see when running git log --all --oneline?
 Run git stash pop to undo what you did with git stash.
 In what scenario might this be useful?